 Applying to the Program

 Prospective students interested in the program are encouraged to complete a prequalification form so that a faculty advisor can review your background and make a determination about your suitability for the program.
-Students interested in pursuing the MS Degree, emphasis in Battery Technologies should have a background in Engineering or a closely related field.
+Students interested in pursuing the MS Degree, specialization in Battery Technologies should have a background in Engineering or a closely related field.

 - A Bachelors Degree in related field.